-Hypothermia is a condition that occurs when the body’s temperature drops below 95° F (35° C).
-Normal body temperature is 98.6° F (37° C).
+Hypothermia, or low body temperature, is a condition that occurs when your body’s temperature drops below 95 degrees Fahrenheit (35 degrees Celsius).
+The average normal body temperature is 98.6 F (37 C).
 Hypothermia is a medical emergency.

-When a person’s body temperature is dangerously low, the brain and body cannot function properly.
-Left untreated, hypothermia can lead to cardiac arrest (heart stops beating) and death.
+When your body temperature is dangerously low, your brain and body can’t function properly.
+Left untreated, hypothermia can lead to cardiac arrest (when your heart stops beating) and death.

 Mild, treatable cases of hypothermia are more common, especially among groups of people who are at risk.
-In the United States, more than 1,300 people die every year from hypothermia.
+In the United States, between 700 and 1,500 people die every year from hypothermia.

 Although anyone can get hypothermia, certain people, conditions and situations increase the risk of developing hypothermia.
 These include: